dblooman/linkey/README.md

 ### Config File

-If you have a lot of URLs that you want to check all the time using from a file is an alternative option.
-This will utilise the smoke option, then point to a YAML file with the extension.
-In some situations, we are deploying applications that we don't want public facing, so ensuring they 404 is essential.
+In some situations, you may be deploying applications that you don't want to be public facing, so ensuring they don't 200 is essential.
 There is a status code option to allow a specific status code to be set against a group of URL's, ensuring builds fail if the right code conditions are met.

 Example YAML Config: